Ukdav/Developing-Tooling-Website-Solution/README.md

 Steps taken to create logical volumes are shown in the last project

+Install NFS Server, configure it to start on reboot, and make sure it is up and running

-sudo yum -y update
+* sudo yum -y update
-sudo yum install nfs-utils -y
+* sudo yum install nfs-utils -y
-sudo systemctl start nfs-server.service sudo systemctl enable nfs-server.service sudo systemctl status nfs-server.service
+* sudo systemctl start nfs-server.service
+* sudo systemctl enable nfs-server.service
+* sudo systemctl status nfs-server.service